 Good Bug, Bad Bug

 Around 1 in 100 insects cause harm or amount to costly problems to humans.
 The other 99% are often beneficial.
 We often only consider the things that cause harm and do not realize the benefits we reap from many organisms.
-That fly looking creature buzzing around your garden may be seeking out garden pests or be pollinating your squash.
-I often see people ask in social media is an insect friend or foe?
+That fly-looking creature buzzing around your garden may be seeking out garden pests or be pollinating your squash.
+I often see people ask on social media is an insect friend or foe?
 The truth may be that it is both, depending on your end goal.
 A caterpillar eating your dill might turn into a beautiful butterfly.
 Depending on what you have planned for that dill, will weigh heavily on what your next move will be.
 Finding a balance with all organisms in your landscape should be your goal.
 In this instance growing extra dill might be the answer.
 Or if you don’t eat parsley, plant it too, and move the caterpillars to that.
 Luckily this particular caterpillar can eat both.

 Taking the Main Stage

 A large group of insects and other life forms are making their way into the spotlight and given much more consideration these days.
-This group we call pollinators, directly influence our food sources and its availability.
+This group we call pollinators, directly influences our food sources and their availability.
 Most of us enjoy watching butterflies flittering around our yard and are fascinated at the transformation they go through when a caterpillar morphs into a beautiful, winged creature.
 Thanks to butterflies many people are now becoming familiar with the benefits of pollinators.
 Not all pollinators are as famous as the butterfly or considered worthy.
 But many other insects are also important.

 As sweet as honey

 Another pollinator, well known to many, is the honey bee.
 The non-native honey bee gathers nectar from flowers and turns it into honey.
 While doing this, it collects pollen for its young.
-It inadvertedly also pollinates flowers while it works.
+It inadvertently also pollinates flowers while it works.
 Because people are learning how important they are to our food systems, by helping pollinate about a quarter of the food we eat, they have been given a special status by many people.
-While they buzz in the spotlight, some 4000 native bees also inhabit North America and carry on in the background to fill an important role in pollination.
+While the buzz is in the spotlight, some 4000 native bees also inhabit North America and carry on in the background to fill an important role in pollination.
 Just over 300 native bees are found in Florida.
-Bees, butterflies, moths, flies, birds, mammals, beetles and an array of other creatures make up our pollinator world.
+Bees, butterflies, moths, flies, birds, mammals, beetles, and an array of other creatures make up our pollinator world.

 Planting a Pollinator Garden

 Creating a Mecca of flowers and resources for pollinators in your yard might be easier than you think.
-The Highlands County Master Gardeners would like to invite you to a class on Saturday July 10th from 10 am until 12 pm.
+The Highlands County Master Gardeners would like to invite you to a class on Saturday, July 10th from 10 am until 12 pm.
 The class covers how to create a pollinator garden in your yard and what kinds of things you will be able to attract.
 The cost of the class is only $5.00 and will be in-person at the Bert J Harris Agricultural Center’s Sam Polston Auditorium in Sebring.
 It will also be offered online at the same time.
-To register for the class or to learn more, Click here.
+To register for the class or to learn more, click here.
 You can also call the office at (863) 402-6540 for more information.